Amoolaa/math-bcmb3888/portfolio.md

 ## Conclusion

+- Use YeastMine API to generate list of yeast homologs for human proteins identified in literature as being associated to NAFLD
+- Recognise that all of our NAFLD proteins are not connected, i.e. there exists some which can't be reached from others
+- Run an algorithm that finds the least number of non-NAFLD proteins required to connect all the NAFLD proteins (i.e. when we include them in the set of all NAFLD proteins, we get something that is connected)
+- Take the set of non-NAFLD nodes and perform analysis to reduce to a couple of key candidates

 ## What we have done
 - Use YeastMine API to generate list of yeast homologs for human proteins identified in literature as being associated to NAFLD
 - Find subgraph induced by NAFLD proteins